varjocom/VarjoUnityXRPlugin/README.md

 #### Two Pass

 The scene is rendered in 2 passes: one 2-wide instanced stereo rendering pass for context displays and another for the focus displays.

+#### Stereo

+The scene is rendered in one two-wide instanced stereo rendering pass for the context displays.
+Focus views are not rendered and foveated rendering is disabled.

 ### Separate Cull Pass For Focus Displays